fphilipe/warden-github-rails/README.md

     expect(response).to be_ok
     ```

-In order to use the mock user and the `#github_login` method, make sure to
-include `Warden::GitHub::Rails::TestHelpers` in your tests.
+In order to use the mock user and the `#github_login` method, make sure to `require 'warden/github/rails/test_helpers'` and to `include Warden::GitHub::Rails::TestHelpers` in your tests.

 ## Using alongside Devise and other Warden Gems